ll-dev-team/thelocalworkflow/tools/io2s_stable/io2s.md

   git checkout stable_io2s
   ```

-If you see, "Switched to branch 'stable_io2s'" you're good to go!

 If you're on a computer that isn't already running the localworkflow...
 1. Open Terminal and navigate to the folder where you keep your scripts.
 (Possibly also using `cd development`.)
 2. Now, use the following command to install the **stable_io2s** branch of thelocalworkflow on your computer: